 |Average monthly precipitation totals for Redding, CA in inches.|

 Exploring Northern California: For seaside attractions in Northern California, the historic and eccentric city of Eureka delivers, with coastal temperatures and a creative community.
 More sandy beaches and postcard aesthetics can be found on the best beaches of Northern California.
 For culture and entertainment in Northern California, the many things to do in San Francisco appeal to tourists young and old.

 Sacramento and Lake Tahoe: Another prominent stop when exploring Northern California, the city of Sacramento is brimming with cultural appeal.
-To find the right hotels that fit your type of travel, our guide to Sacramento hotels spans everything from budget-friendly accommodations to luxurious resorts.
 Lake Tahoe is another common destination to head to from Redding, including many of the best campgrounds at South Lake Tahoe.